List of characters in the Breaking Bad franchise: Brock Cantillo

-Brock Cantillo (played by Ian Posada) is Andrea's eight-year-old son.
+Brock Cantillo (played by Ian Posada) is Andrea's seven-year-old son.
 Andrea is a recovering meth addict and single mother.
 Jesse meets her at a drug addicts' twelve-step program meeting and initially tries to get her to relapse, so she will become his customer, but he reverses course when he meets Brock and realizes she has a young son to care for.
 Jesse engages in a romantic relationship with Andrea, but ends it when he discovers that the 11-year-old boy who killed his friend "Combo" is her younger brother Tomas Cantillo (played by Angelo Martinez); however, Jesse continues to offer financial support to Andrea and Brock.

 In Season 4, Andrea and Jesse reunite.
 When Brock gets sick, Jesse rushes to the hospital, and warns the doctors about a possible ricin poisoning, then stays there until the doctors notify him that Brock will survive (it turns out that the boy was indeed poisoned, although not with ricin but with lily of the valley; still, this timely warning put them on the right track).
 Jesse fears Brock was poisoned by a ricin cigarette Jesse was carrying.
 Walt tries to convince Jesse that Gus poisoned Brock.
 This manipulation by Walt renews Jesse's loyalty to him rather than to Gus.
 In the final season's episode "Confessions" Jesse suddenly changes his mind about leaving town and assuming a new identity when he realizes Walt poisoned Brock.
 Jesse then rushes to Walt's house and attempts to burn it down, but is intercepted by Hank.

 Subsequently, Brock and Andrea are used as leverage against Jesse, who is kept prisoner by Todd and Jack's gang to cook meth for them.
 After Jesse attempts to escape, Todd shoots and kills Andrea while Jesse is forced to watch; Jesse is threatened with Brock's death if he attempts to escape again.

 In El Camino: A Breaking Bad Movie, Jesse prepares to leave for a new life in Alaska and gives Ed a letter for Brock, who is the only person to whom he wants to say goodbye.
 After reading it, Ed promises to mail it from Mexico City the following month, ensuring that Brock will get it and that it cannot be traced to Jesse in Alaska.